About data sharing with the NHS

 Why does Amaze share data with the NHS?

-The Amaze Family Support Service is funded by the NHS; this includes Amaze NDP Family Training and Navigation Service, Amaze Peer Support and Befriending Service (previously Face 2 Face), and Amazing Futures.
-To enable the NHS to monitor the service and its impact on children and young people, they ask us to share anonymised information about who is accessing our service.
+The Amaze ND Family Support Service is funded by the NHS, this includes Amaze NDP Family Training and Navigation Service, Parent Groups & Befriending and Amazing Futures.
+To enable the NHS to monitor the service and its impact on children and young people, we are required to submit information about who is accessing our service, to the Mental Health Services Data Set (MHSDS) via NHS Digital.

 What information will you collect about me?